 I have seen many of the plans for Broadcasting House and spoken to others who have seen many more, including Lieut.
 Col. G. Val Myer's original designs for the structure and not a single one of these plans shows access to the Underground.
-If such access was originally planned or constructed, it should appear in at least some of these plans.
+If such access was originally planned or constructed during the building's initial construction, it should appear in at least some of these plans.

 Update 2006: Over the last couple of years, extensive work has been done in the refurbishment of BBC Broadcasting House.
 In fact, "refurbishment" is rather a weak word to describe the work...
-As the facade is a listed building, this couldn't be changed, but essentially, the building's innards have been completely gutted and rebuilt so that the studios are now on floating foundations.
-For the first time since the building was built, passing trains on the Bakerloo line can no longer be heard in the building!
+As the facade is a listed building, this couldn't be changed, but essentially, the building's innards have been completely gutted and rebuilt so that the studios are now on floating foundations to attempt to reduce the noise from the Underground.

 If there was access to a platfom at Broadcasting House, it's almost certainly now lost.
 Nobody has mentioned such a platform during the building work - something that I'm sure would have made an interesting story should it have been discovered.